 Remember that any recipe for lemonade is incomplete with the lemons. 🍋 So don’t hesitate to tell that as part of your story, even if that means showing vulnerability. 💪🏼

-- Product Discovery, OKRs and Leadership.
-Last year, we org’d into 3 tribes, I trained to be an OKR trainer and I had the great pleasure of attending the INSPIRED workshop with Marty Cagan.
+- I’m applying Product Discovery, OKRs and Leadership.
+Last year, we re-org’d into 3 tribes, I trained to be an OKR trainer and I had the great pleasure of attending the INSPIRED workshop with Marty Cagan.
 This year was focus on applying those 3 in tandem to drive impact and engagement in our “Impressions” tribe.

-- The Team that managed itself – Christina Wodtke.
+- I read a few books, but was most inspired by The Team that managed itself by Christina Wodtke.
 I’m not into fiction, but I couldn’t ignore Petra Wille’s advice – a coach I greatly admire for her product & leadership skills.
 And fiction couldn’t be used any better to bring real-life product and cross-functional leadership challenges to life and explain key concepts.
 I highly recommend it anyone aspiring or doing a GM-type role in Tech.

-- Human-centered design.
+- I want to get better at human-centered design.
 Coming from an engineering background, I want to get better at gathering insights to design innovate, human-centric solutions.
 Having collaborated with Ideo in the past, their creative approach to innovation and advice from my dear colleague John Quintana inspired me to learn with the Ideo academy.

-- Mentoring Product people.
-I joined the Mentoring Club to offer a weekly sessions as coach or mentor.
-It’s free and open to anyone who might benefit from what I know, learned or experienced.
+- Keen to give back, I joined the Mentoring Club to offer a free, weekly coaching sessions to product practitioners, aspirants or anyone who might benefit from what I know, learned or experienced.